 I was most tempted by the display of tiaras, but decided my social life did not justify having a tiara at the ready.

 We returned to Disney Springs at night and were startled by an erupting volcano across the water.
 Impressive both by sight and sound, everyone around us stopped to gawk for a minute at the eruption.
-But since no impending doom followed, we soon resumed our walk thorugh the area.
+But since no impending doom followed, we soon resumed our walk through the area.

 The Lego Store offered both sea serpents and dragons, but neither belched fire while we were there.

-I spent another day with friends trying out Disney’s new gondola system, fun, and effecient people movers that carry large numbers of folks from one resort area to another.
+I spent another day with friends trying out Disney’s new gondola system, fun, and efficient people movers that carry large numbers of folks from one resort area to another.
 It was a chilly day by Florida standards.

 The elevated gondolas offer a bird’s eye view of the areas we traveled over.
 Helpful folks waited at each stop to assist folks into and out of the gondolas.
 When we were puzzled about where we were going, more helpful folks pointed us in the direction we needed to go.